tldr-pages/tldr/pages/linux/gsettings.md

 `gsetings get {{org.example.schema}} {{example-key}}`

-- Un-set a key, so that its schema default value will be used:
+- Unset a key, so that its schema default value will be used:

 `gsettings reset {{org.example.schema}} {{example-key}}`